Recon-Fuzz/recon-docs/src/writing_invariant_tests/example_project.md

 In this section, we'll use the [Create Chimera App](../oss/create_chimera_app.md) template to create a simple contract and run invariant tests on it.

+> Prerequisites: the example shown below requires that you have [Foundry](https://getfoundry.sh/introduction/installation)  and [Medusa](https://github.com/crytic/medusa?tab=readme-ov-file#install) installed on your local machine

 ## Getting started

 Clone the [create-chimera-app-no-boilerplate](https://github.com/Recon-Fuzz/create-chimera-app-no-boilerplate) repo.